Associate in Applied Science in Physical Therapist Assistant

 Are there any requirements I must satisfy before I start taking courses in my major?

 All students – even transfer students – must apply to the College as a General Science (curriculum code: 0603) student first before applying for admission to the Physical Therapist Assistant Program.
 Admission into the professional component of the program is very competitive.
 Completion of prerequisites and the submission of an application do not automatically guarantee admission.
-Transcripts from other institutions must be evaluated by ECC Enrollment Services prior to review of the PTA program application.
+Transcripts from other institutions must be evaluated and accepted by ECC Enrollment Services prior to review of the PTA program application.
 The application deadline is March 15 for enrollment in the following fall semester.
 The following are the minimum standards for admission:

 Be at college level in reading, English, and mathematics, which may require the completion of developmental courses (e.g., RDG 096, ENG 096, and/or MTH 092) based on placement test scores.